zhujunshi11/Shi-Photonics-Group2/content/post/25-08-21-PIC-LASER-DISPLAY/index.md

 ---
-title: Our paper, “Flat-panel laser displays through large-scale photonic integrated circuits,” is published today in Nature.
+title: Our paper published today in Nature.
 date: 2025-08-21
 ---